UTEX Industries: History

 UTEX Industries was founded in 1940 as Universal Packing and Gasket.
 It is based in Houston, Texas.

 In 1964, the company created "the first nonadjustable plunger packing material designed to address reciprocating pump-sealing problems".
 Made of nitrile rubber and "nylon fabric composite laminated material", it was formed into "packing" named the J-Design 838.
 In 1969, UP&G was renamed to UTEX Industries.

 UTEX was originally acquired in August 2005 by Grey Mountain Partners, a private equity firm.
 They then sold UTEX to Audax Group, a middle-market investment capital firm, in 2007.
 In December 2010, Utex was acquired by global private equity firm Rhône Group for an undisclosed amount.
 In March 2013, Utex was acquired by private equity firm Riverstone Holdings LLC for $825 million.

 In 2014, UTEX expanded its manufacturing operations to Singapore after having opened a sales branch there beginning in 2011.
 In 2014, UTEX had over 600 employees and seven manufacturing plants in the United States, all of which were in Texas, and a manufacturing plant in Northumberland, England.

+In October 2020, Utex Industries filed for Chapter 11 bankruptcy protection as a result of the COVID-19 pandemic, with plans to reduce its debt by approximately $700 million.
+The company successfully emerged from bankruptcy on December 3, 2020.